 Where to buy: Bars, Alko stores, and also in supermarkets (to those of legal drinking age).
-However, the supermarket process is different from the process though deep in-
+However, the supermarket process is different from the

 Warning: While no Pan-Galactic Gargle Blaster, lonkero does contain alcohol, and consuming too much of it will most certainly not make you an Olympian.